 Top 5 FAQs about self-employed nannies

 Can a nanny be self-employed?
 We’re often asked this at Nannytax but the answer isn’t straightforward.
-Self-employment in nannying can quickly become complicated particularly when it comes to declaring the correct tax, who becomes responsible when payments are missed and establishing the nanny’s rights as an employee.
-In some cases HMRC will grant a nanny’s self-employment status but there are still risks that involve both the employer and the nanny, all of which must be carefully considered.
+Self-employment as a nanny be complicated, particularly when it comes to declaring tax, who becomes responsible with missed payments, and establishing rights if there is a disagreement.
+In some cases HMRC will grant a nanny’s self-employment status but there are still risks that involve both the employer and the nanny, which must be carefully considered.
 Below we have answered 5 FAQs to help cover this tricky topic.

 What is the difference between employed and self-employed?

-Someone who is ‘employed’ can be told at any time what to do and where to carry out their work, they are paid by the hour, week, or month and can also be paid overtime and bonuses.
-An individual considered ‘self-employed’ can agree to do a job for a fixed price regardless of how long the job may take and regularly work for a number of people - deciding what to do and where to provide their services.
-Generally speaking, nannies cannot be classed as self-employed as their role takes place in the employer’s home and is deemed the most flexible childcare option, tailored to suit each individual family.
+Someone who is ‘employed’ can be told at any time what to do and where to carry out their work.
+The employee is paid by the hour, week, or month and can also be paid overtime and bonuses.
+An individual considered ‘self-employed’ can agree to do a job for a fixed price regardless of how long the job may take.
+They may regularly work for a number of people – deciding what to do and where to provide their services.
+A self-employed nanny is much less common as their role takes place in the employer’s home and is tailored to suit an individual family’s needs.
 In comparison, a registered childminder is self-employed, works within their own home looking after several children at one time, setting their own fees and terms and conditions.